lijie-jiang/vxworks7-layer-for-boost/README.md

 The Boost layer has a dependency on the UNIX compatibility layer in this release;
 ***InstallDir*/vxworks-7/pkgs/os/utils/unix**

-If you are on a system **without internet conectivity** you must obtain the Boost sources and put them in: ***InstallDir*/vxworks-7/download**.
-On a Linux build host obtain these sources from http://sourceforge.net/projects/boost/files/boost/1.59.0/boost_1_59_0.tar.gz/download, and on Windows from http://sourceforge.net/projects/boost/files/boost/1.59.0/boost_1_59_0.zip/download.
+If you are on a system **without internet conectivity**, you must obtain the Boost sources and put them in: ***InstallDir*/vxworks-7/download**.
+On a Linux build host, obtain these sources from http://sourceforge.net/projects/boost/files/boost/1.59.0/boost_1_59_0.tar.gz/download, and on Windows from http://sourceforge.net/projects/boost/files/boost/1.59.0/boost_1_59_0.zip/download.
 If you are online, these are downloaded by **wget** or **curl** during the build.

 ## Installation